Chart Color Schemes

 Health performance in Goolwa is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Goolwa faces substantial health challenges as per AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~1,248 people), compared to 48.9% across Rest of SA and the national average of 55.7%.
+Goolwa faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is extremely low at approximately 45% of the total population (~1,206 people), compared to 48.9% in Regional SA and a national average of 55.7%.

-The most common medical conditions are arthritis (17.2%) and mental health issues (9.9%), with 45.5% declaring themselves completely clear of medical ailments, compared to 62.5% across Rest of SA.
+The most common medical conditions are arthritis (17.2%) and mental health issues (9.9%), with 45.5% reporting no medical ailments, compared to 62.5% in Regional SA.
 Working-age residents face notable health challenges due to elevated chronic condition rates.
-The area has 56.3% of residents aged 65 and over (1,547 people), higher than the 27.1% in Rest of SA.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+As of 2021, 58.5% of residents are aged 65 and over (1,552 people), higher than the 27.1% in Regional SA.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the general population.

 Frequently Asked Questions - Health